zakagan/WordFormable/README.md

 9. At the completion of comparing with the hash map, the buffer array is cleared and the running word length is reset to prepare for the next word token.

-10. The percentage of formed words is calculated based on the formable count and the number of word tokens, and returned via the command line.
-The file is then closed, and then the memory used for the comparison character table and the hash map is freed.
+10. The percentage of formed words is calculated based on the formable count and the number of word tokens.
+It is reported to the command line, the file is then closed, and then the memory used for the comparison character table and the hash map is freed.

 ### Computational Complexity: